 The fans of mycology are clear: Asturias is the mushroom paradise.
-At the foot of its oak groves and chestnuts grow, among others, tickets, catharellus and russulas; under the beech hydnum and more russulas; in the birches more tickets; around the pine forests: lactarius and more russulas and tickets.
-Chanterelles are abundant, chanterelles are also common, trumpets of the dead ...
-Of the three queens mushrooms of the Iberian Peninsula, two are regularly found in Asturian land: the "Boletus edulis" and the "Amanita cesarean".
+At the feet of its oak and chestnut trees grow, among others, tickets, catharellus and russulas; under the hydnum beech trees and more russulas; in the birches more tickets; around the pine forests: lactarius and more russulas and tickets.
+Chanterelles abound, chanterelles, trumpets of the dead are also common ...
+Of the three queens mushrooms of the Iberian Peninsula, two are assiduously found in Asturian land: the "Boletus edulis" and the "Amanita cesarean".
 The only one that does not exist is the truffle.

 Unlike other communities, in Asturias you can collect edible mushrooms practically in all seasons of the year.
 The season can begin in the spring, in the month of April, with the appearance of morchelas.
 Soon spring mushrooms sprout or San Jorge, the most coveted and sought after in the entire North.
 They begin to emerge during the first days of March in the meadows near the coast and, as spring advances, they can also be collected in the central zone and in the meadows of the ports of Somiedo and Puerto Ventana.
 In summer find cantharellus, various tickets and russulas.
 En el autumn almost all species begin to bear fruit: tickets, lepistas, lactarios, tricholomas, etc. At winter, although few, springs some mushroom as the Flammulina Velutipes.